sandywhitley/pypoll_python_challenge/README.md

 *****

 ## Overview of Election Audit
 The purpose of this audit was to use Python to analyze the raw data vote file (election_results.csv) for the 2018 US House Colorado District 1 general election.
 The counties included in District 1 are Jefferson, Denver, and Arapahoe and the candidates were Dianne DeGette (Democrat), Charles Casper Stockham (Republican) and Raymon Anthony Doane (Liberatarian).
-Python was used calculate and organize the data to show total votes cast, votes by county by percentage and quantity, and votes by candidate by percentage and quantity.
+Python was used to calculate and organize the data to show total votes cast, votes by county by percentage and quantity, and votes by candidate by percentage and quantity.

 ![Election Results Raw Data](/resources/election_results.csv)